-Attendance: persistent absence threshold
+Attendance: persistent absence threshold and statistics

 Persistent absence threshold is 10%